mszegedy/plea/story/ch-7.md

 The only seating in the study was the chair behind the desk, but Alexey declined even that.
 He instead opted to sit irreverently on the grand desk itself, putting him almost half a meter above eye level with Sofia.
 She could have stolen past him and taken the chair for herself, but she was too intimidated to try.

 "So.
 Sofia," said Alexey.
-He was choosing his words as carefully as he could, draw I    ing upon a lifetime of diplomacy.
+He was choosing his words as carefully as he could, drawing upon a lifetime of diplomacy.
 "How much experience do you actually have with… talking to people?"

 This seemed a stupid question to Sofia.
 "I don't talk to _myself,_ Alexey, and